The Town House (Los Angeles)

 The Town House is a large former hotel property built in 1929 on Wilshire Boulevard, adjacent to Lafayette Park in the Westlake district of Los Angeles, California.
 After a long career as a hotel it operates today as low income housing.

+History

 The Town House was developed by oil magnate Edward Doheny as one of the most luxurious apartment-hotels in Southern California.
-Designed by Norman W. Alpaugh, and built at a cost of $3 million, it opened on September 11, 1929.
+Designed by Norman W. Alpaugh and built at a cost of $3 million, it opened on September 11, 1929.
 It is a very late example of the Beaux Arts style, with a brick and terra cotta facade with classical detailing.
+The Town House “ran into financial difficulties soon after completion of the building,” and “permits to sell stock were canceled by the state corporation department.”
+Under the reorganization plan for the Wilshire-Commonwealth Corporation, Ltd., creditors accepted stock in payment of the debts owed them.
+Being an "apartment hotel" for the affluent, its prominent residents then included Byron H. Canfield, board chairman of Scripps-Canfield newspapers.
+Financial troubles continued in the mid-1930s, when the Wilshire-Commonwealth Corporation sought reorganization in U.S. Court, being in debt to the Metropolitan Life Insurance firm for $720,000 in late 1934.
+On 10 July 1937 Metropolitan Life Insurance announced its sale of the property to Chicago-based Kirkeby Hotel Company for "approximately" one million dollars.
 The building was converted to operate exclusively as a hotel in 1937, featuring one of the most glamorous bars in the city, the Zebra Room, with interiors by noted designer Wayne McAllister.

+A mid-1942 advertisement described the building's smallest and cheapest apartment units—renting at $185 monthly—as having "living room [with wood-burning fireplace], bedroom, kitchen, dinette, and bath."
+Amenities included room service from the building's restaurants, daily maid service, and access to the roof solarium, putting green, tennis court, and new outdoor swimming pool.